MathiasJFejes/CityWalks3.0/CityWalks3.0/README.md

 |
 ├── resources/                         * Images for splash screens and icons
 |
-├── www/                               * Folder that is copied over to platforms www directory │   │
+├── SCSS/                              * The app’s SASS file, customizes Ionic without adding a myriad of CSS overrides
+|
+├── www/                               * WWW directory, where most of the CityWalks app is developed and build.
+│   │
 │   ├── js/                            * Contains JS files
-│   │    └── app.js
+│   │    └── app.js                     ** Contains the Angular run and config methods
-│   │    └── controller.js              ** CityWalks JS functions for login, maps etc.
+│   │    └── controller.js              ** JS functions and Angular controllers for the states
 │   │    └── directives.js              ** Directives goes here (only contains a directive that highlights the current side menu tab)
 │   │    └── routes.js                  ** Various states which the app can be in, each state's controller can be found in controller.js
-│   │    └── services.js                ** Factories and services for the CityWalks application
+│   │    └── services.js                ** Contains the custom Angular services and factories for the CityWalks application
 │   │
 │   ├── css/                           * Compiled CSS
 │   │
 │   ├── img/                           * App images and map icons
 │   │
-│   ├── lib/                           * Dependencies from bower install, angular, ionic, ionicrouter │   │
+│   ├── lib/                           * Ionic and other libraries.
+Dependencies from bower install, angular, ionic, ionicrouter
+│   │
 │   ├── templates/                     * HTML templates
-│   │    └── confirmResetPassword.html    ** confirm and reset the password page
+│   │    └── confirmResetPassword.html    ** Confirm and reset the password page
-│   │    └── createRoute.html             ** create route form places or level page
+│   │    └── createRoute.html             ** Create route form places or level page
 │   │    └── EditFriends.html             ** Edit friends, add or remove page
 │   │    └── friends.html                 ** Show the friends page
 │   │    └── friendsRoutes.html           ** The friends routes page